rririanto/redash-query-cheatsheets-mongodb/README.md

 ## Query cheatsheet redash.io mongodb for User Metrics

+Redash is an open source SaaS application to query your data sources.
+This is a great choice if you wanted to make a first step for your company to have a Data Driven.
+It let you connect to any data source, easily visualize, dashboard and share your data. [read more](https://medium.com/@arikfr/the-journey-from-side-project-to-open-source-company-taking-the-first-step-8e8259ac80cb)

-First let's assume we have this data structure
+First let's assume we have this documents and collections structure like this

 ```
 subscription_packages >